 No family trip to Frisco is complete without a visit to the first KidZania location to open in the United States.
 KidZania is an 80,000-square-foot city run by kids, for kids.
 They even have their own constitution!
 In KidZania, children get to "work" in many different professions, for which they earn KidZos that they can use to purchase items from the KidZania store or fun experiences, such as an elevated ropes course adventure.
 Some of KidZania's most beloved job opportunities include veterinarian, NICU nurse, fireman, podcaster, and parcel delivery worker, with dozens of other jobs to explore along the way.
 Kids get to be independent within the KidZania "city limits," and it provides the whole family with hours of fun and entertainment.

 Whether or not you're a Cowboys fan, you have to visit The Star in Frisco.
 Take advantage of beautiful spring weather and dine al fresco at any of the dozen restaurants lining The Star District, and be sure to bring a football to throw around the turf of Tostitos Championship Plaza.
 If you're looking for something off the beaten path, try a guided tour of The Star and Ford Center, the Dallas Cowboys' world headquarters and practice facility.
 The tour is about an hour and a half long and worth every minute.
 You'll learn about Cowboys history and get to see all the nooks and crannies of the current practice facility and team offices.
 You may even get to brush shoulders with a Cowboy or two.
+Tours at The Star have been temporarily suspended.

 Want to go skydiving but don't have an airplane handy?
 No worries- just head to iFLY.
 At iFLY, you'll get to experience the thrill of skydiving in a controlled, indoor environment.
 It's an adventure for the whole family!